 ON THE INSIDE White Supremacy in Hawaii by Frank M. Davis....p.
-3 Atom-Happy Ignoramuses An Editorial......p.
-2 Robeson Passport Campaign Gathers Impetus.....p.
-8 Conversation From Life
+3 .
+Atom-Happy Ignoramuses An Editorial.....p.
+2 .
+Robeson Passport Campaign Gathers Impetus.....p.
+8 .
+Conversation From Life by Alice Childress....p.
+8

-FORCED TO MOVE - and nowhere to go - is the plight of the Williams family and many others like them.
+Williams family and many others like them.
 Their homes must make way for a high-priced housing project in New York.
-(Left to right are Lucy, 7; Bert, 3; Mrs. Ann Williams and the baby, Bernice; Julia, 12; Cornelius, 5, and Lorraine, 9.
+Left to right are Lucy, 7; Bert, 3; Mrs. Ann Williams and the baby, Bernice; Julia, 12; Cornelius, 5, and Lorraine, 9.
 There are three other children in the family.
 (Photo by Inge Hardison)